Pocket Gangsters: Inspiration

 Kidnapping has become an illicit world-wide business netting 150 billion dollars per year.
 This film addresses the issue in a darkly comedic fashion.
 Pocket Gangsters addresses the dark world of "pocketing" human lives, IE: putting a victim's life in grave peril and demanding an obscene amount of ransom from the relatives or friends of the hostage.
 In the film, a young woman whose family is worth millions, is kidnapped.
-Director Hemant Nilim Das related that the film "is loosely based on the story of the kidnapping and murder of an NGO-activist Sanjay Ghose" as "a hostage drama cum comic thriller," and inspired by events centered in Guwahati, an area which has become "the epicenter of child-kidnapping".
+Director Hemant Nilim Das related that the film "is loosely based on the story of the kidnapping and murder of an NGO-activist Sanjay Ghose" as "a hostage drama cum comic thriller," and inspired by events centered in Guwahati, an area which has become "the epicentre of child-kidnapping".

 Filming

 In May 2013, the film was reported to have entered production.
 Playback singer Shalmali Kholgade, known for her multiple awards for Ishaqzaade's "Pareshaan" sang for the "Janiyaa jaaniyaa" track for this film.
 Actor Raghubir Yadav held the role of a blind gangster and memorized the entire 127 page Pocket Gangsters script in 4 hours in preparation for his role, as well as having spent time studying students at a school for the blind to educate himself for portraying a blind character.
-An issue that affected the project was actor Vijay Raz being injured while shooting a combat scene with Madhur Mittal.
+An issue that affected the project was actor Vijay Raaz being injured while shooting a combat scene with Madhur Mittal.
 Being a one-take film, he continued.
 After completing the scene, he was taken to a clinic and treated for a "minor injury with swellings".
 The project also dealt with freezing weather.
 One morning when shooting a swimming pool sequence at Guwahati, the temperature was as low as -4 °C.